buruzaemon/natto-py/README.rst

 As long as the ``mecab`` (and ``mecab-config`` for \*nix and Mac OS) executables are on your ``PATH``, ``natto-py`` should just work without any explicit configuration.

+If not, or if you are using a custom-built system dictionary located in a non-default directory, or if you are using a non-default character encoding, then you will need to explicitly set the ``MECAB_PATH`` and ``MECAB_CHARSET`` environment variables.

+Set the ``MECAB_PATH`` environment variable to the exact name/path to your ``mecab`` library.
+Set the ``MECAB_CHARSET`` environment variable if you compiled ``mecab`` and the related dictionary to use a non-default character encoding.

 Learn More